- Effective Date: 5/8/2025

 Our Uses and Disclosures

-We are permitted or required to use and disclose your health information without your authorization in the following circumstances:
+We are permitted or required to use and disclose your health information without your authorization in the following circumstances.
+Note: if your health information contains substance use disorder (SUD) information, it may be subject to special protections (as detailed below in the section titled “Special Protections for SUD Treatment Records”):

 For Treatment: To coordinate your care with other healthcare providers, including business associates involved in your treatment.